Filters

 • Electrical lines: The electrical lines need to be in good condition to keep the electrical system on your boat up and running, and deteriorating lines could be a fire hazard.
 To prevent electrical lines from wearing down, keep them clean, and use a digital multimeter to make sure everything’s working right.

-• Oil and filter: Stay on schedule with changing the oil and oil filter.
+• Oil and filter: Stay on schedule when changing the oil and oil filter.
 Failing to change the oil could damage engine parts.
 To change the oil, let the engine run for about seven minutes, then turn it off.
 Next, place a container under the drain plug.
 Remove the drain plug and loosen the screw above.
 Let the oil drain out for about 30 minutes.
 While the oil drains, change the oil filter.
 After the oil has drained out, replace the drain plug and tighten the screw.
 Fill the engine with the proper oil.

 • Hull: Inspect the hull and look for cracks or blisters.
 Make sure drain plugs are in place.

-Boat Maintenance Tasks
+Boat Maintenance Schedules

-1. Every Time You Use Your Boat
+1. Maintenance Every Use

 Whenever you’re about to launch, make sure to complete the following tasks:

-• Check the propeller for damage.
+• Access the propeller for damage.

 • Wash the hull and deck.

-• Check the bilge pump.
+• Inspect the bilge pump.

 • Check the battery for a proper charge.